RandomOrca25/RandomOrca25/README.md

 - 📫 To reach me, join my Discord server at https://discord.gg/zVcmtb37jf
 - 😄 Pronouns: he/him/[many joke pronouns I won't list here]
 - ⚡ Fun fact: I am a person
-- ❌ I won't vc, meetup in real life, or help anyone that much if I don't know them in real life :>
+- ❌ I won't vc or meetup in real life at all if I don't know them in real life, but I might help someone a little sometimes.
 - 💡 Latest project: FreezePlayers!
 - 😨 Don't look at my old repos, they kinda stink, the decent ones are pinned below ⬇️⬇️⬇️